by John Salt - Updated August 2024

 For planes however, RC flight simulators are immensely useful right off the bat.

 This has to do primarily with the different way you learn how to fly an RC helicopter compared to how you learn to fly an RC airplane.
-I cover the difference in detail on my How To Fly RC Helicopters page; but the quick and dirty of it is with a heli, you must first learn to hover by taking small hops.
-You are on, or close to the ground most of the time and not committed to flight.
-You and your heli are very safe :-)
+I cover the difference in detail on my How To Fly RC Helicopters page; but the quick and dirty of it is with a heli, you must first learn to hover by taking small hops off the ground that get longer and longer in duration as your skills build.

-With a plane however, you and your bird are committed to the flight the moment there is air between the wheels and the ground.
 So, hopefully you can appreciate how simulator time will help more at first when learning to fly a plane over a heli, and naturally continue to help as you progress.

 RC helis and planes are very different, and as such, RC flight simulator usage differs as well.
 Time on an RC simulator will of course help you learn what the sticks on the radio control & give you a good idea of how collective pitch RC helicopters behave, but learning to hover the real thing is so different than it is on a sim.

-In my opinion, and that of many other folks who contact me; an RC sim's biggest strengths when learning to fly an RC helicopter start shinning through after you master your tail in hovering exercises, when progressing to new orientations other than tail in.
+In my opinion, other instructors and that of many other folks who contact me; an RC sim's biggest strengths when learning to fly an RC helicopter start shinning through after you master your tail in hovering exercises, when progressing to new orientations other than tail in.
 The sim will help even more afterward while progressing to circuit flight, all the way up to the craziest 3D flying you can conjure up in your imagination.

 You know, the kind of stuff you wouldn't even consider attempting on your real bird until you can do it with your eyes closed on the your RC flight simulator first.